tektutor/kubernetes-may-2021/Day1/README.md

 sudo install minikube-linux-amd64 /usr/local/bin/minikube
 ```

-For detailed instruction, refer the below official page
+For detailed instructions, refer the below official page
 ```
 https://minikube.sigs.k8s.io/docs/start/
 ```

 ### Make sure minikube is in path.
-As regular user, type the below command
+As a regular user, type the below command
 ```
 which minikube
 ```